The key to successful industrial IoT adoption is to ensure you start with an IOC.

 The field of data science has grown exponentially in the past few years.
 There are a number of alternatives to hiring in-house data scientists to create algorithms for your machine learning models.

-You could use open source galleries like the Cortana Intelligence Gallery for common models like predictive maintenance or sentiment analysis.
+You could use open source galleries for common models like predictive maintenance or sentiment analysis.

 Or you could use an algorithm marketplace like Algorithmia, which charges per API call.

 Another option is to host a competition on Kaggle, where data scientists from more than 100 countries compete to create a winning model to solve your problem.